-If you are a stockholder of record and return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "FOR" the election of each nominee for director, "FOR" the ratification of Ernst & Young LLP as the Company's independent registered public accounting firm, "FOR" the 2023 Plan, "FOR" the A&R ESPP and "FOR" the advisory approval of the compensation of our named executive officers.
-If any other matter is properly presented at the Annual Meeting, your proxy holder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.
+If you are a stockholder of record and return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted in accordance with the Board's recommendations as describe under "What is the Board of Directors' voting recommendations?".
+If any other matter is properly presented at the Annual Meeting, your proxy holder (one of the individuals named on your proxy card) will vote your shares in his or her discretion.